 FEEDBACK IS ALWAYS WELCOME!

-This Bodyguard/Combat Medic Guide is focused on PvP.
-I will go over the Key Abilities, Rotations, Utilities, Stats, Amplifiers, Set Bonuses and Tacticals and some PvP oriented Tips and Tricks.
+This Mercenary Bodyguard/Commando Combat Medic Guide is focused on PvP.
+It covers Key Abilities, Rotations, Utilities, Stats, Amplifiers, Set Bonuses and Tacticals and some PvP oriented Tips and Tricks.
+Some aspects of this guide are applicable to PvE.

 For reference – I always put the Mercenary ability first then the Commando equivalent.